 Gandii Baat 3: Lalit Bisht & Sheeva Rana's INTIMATE Scene LEAKED; Lalit Disappointed!

 ALT Balaji's erotic anthology web series Gandii Baat was the talk of the town for its controversial content and bold scenes.
-The first two Seasons received immense response from the viewers, because of which the makers released a special episode 'Gudiya Rani'.
-The makers also decided to come up with the third Season.
-The director of the web series, Sachin Mohite had also announced the big news on his Instagram account and had also asked actors to inbox him the details.
+The first two seasons received immense response from viewers because of which the makers released a special episode 'Gudiya Rani'.
+The makers also decided to come up with the third season.
+The director of the web series, Sachin Mohite also announced the big news on his Instagram account.

 Gandii Baat 3